ShuDun23/t-Welsch-and-RAR1MC/README.md

 For detailed hyperparameter settings, please refer to the latest paper.

-If you have any questions, please feel free to reach out at [Russell SHENG](hnsheng2-c@my.cityu.edu.hk)
+If you have any questions, please feel free to reach out Russell SHENG @ (hnsheng2-c@my.cityu.edu.hk)